Dallas Stars: Logo and jersey design

 A new logo and uniforms were introduced for the 2013–14 season.
 Silver replaced gold as the tertiary color, while green (in a new shade called "Victory Green," similar to the old North Stars' shade of green) was reintroduced as a primary uniform color.
 The new logo features the letter D centering a star, symbolizing Dallas' nickname as "The Big D." The home uniforms are in green with black and white striping, while the away uniforms are in white with a green shoulder yoke, and black and green striping.
 The inner collar features the team name on the home uniforms, and the city name on the away uniforms.
 The secondary logo, with the primary inside a roundel with the team name, is featured in the shoulders.
 This design was retained once Adidas took over as uniform supplier prior to the 2017–18 season, the only exception being "Victory Green" replacing both "Stars" and "Dallas" on the inner collar of the home and away uniforms respectively.

 The Stars unveiled a special edition uniform for the 2020 Winter Classic, featuring a design inspired from the defunct Dallas Texans of the United States Hockey League (USHL).
 The uniform features the word "Stars" (with the star substituting for the letter A) in the middle of the big letter "D".
 Both are in white with silver trim.
 A silhouette of the state of Texas in silver and green trim with the letter "D" inside adorns the left sleeve.

 For the 2020–21 season, the Stars added a black alternate uniform with neon green accents (presumably in honor of the Bank of America Plaza tower in downtown Dallas) featuring the alternate "Texas D" logo in front.
 A neon green star is added on the left side of the collar, symbolizing Texas' "Lone Star State" nickname.
 Numbers are in 3D-accented black with neon green accents.
 The Stars also released a "Reverse Retro" alternate uniform for the 2020–21 season in collaboration with Adidas, bringing back the 1999–2007 uniform design but with the current color scheme in place of the original green, gold and black colors.
 The design also featured white pants.
 A second "Reverse Retro" alternate was released in the 2022–23 season, using the 1993–94 black uniform but with the current Victory Green and silver stripes.

+The Stars unveiled a new alternate uniform during the 2025–26 season.
+This design was patterned after the All-Star Game-inspired green uniforms they wore from 1997 to 2007, but recolored to a black base with green and silver accents.
+The set was nicknamed "The '99" in homage to the Stars' 1999 Stanley Cup victory in these uniforms; as such, they paired the uniforms with black pants that featured a vertical "DALLAS" in silver with green stripes, replicating the set they wore as an alternate that season.